www.scantips.com

 These ratios above are just the trig tangent (opposite over adjacent), necessarily equal for the equal angles, but using the ratios is simpler math for the field dimensions.

-But computing the angle of view requires trigonometry, which is again, Width, Height, or Diagonal.
+But computing the angle of view requires trigonometry, for dimensions of Width, Height, or Diagonal angles of view.
+The 2's do NOT cancel out for this trig tangent.

 Field angle of view = 2 x arctan ((sensor dimension (mm) / 2) / focal length (mm))